prl-julia/juliette-wa/src/analysis/static-analysis/README.md

 `$julia run-all.jl 10`

-To download and analyze 10 most starred packages.
+To download and analyze 10 most starred Julia packages.

+This will create the following files and folders in `static-analysis`:

+* `data` folder with the analysis information
+* `data/julia-pkgs-info.json` JSON file with information about registered Julia packages (repository address, number of stars on GitHub)
+* `data/pkgs/10` folder with sources of the 10 most starred Julia packages
+* `data/reports/10.txt` text file with the analysis report

 ### More details